52 Ancestors II, Week 63: Mary Lucinda Greenlee Greenlee Bishop

 "Mary Lucinda was an unusually bright child, and learned her A-B-C's when but four years old.
 A little incident which illustrates her kind and ambitious character when but a child, occurred one day when her parents had left her home alone while they drove to town.
 A Mr. Cole had been with them that day working about the house and Mary Lucinda, then but four years old, thought that he ought to have his supper.
 She went out and asked him to get some potatoes for her, as she could not reach them, and told him she would cook them for him if he would.
 He got them and she cooked them and also fried some meat; set the table as well as she could but being very little she could not set the dishes on and had to push them on from the edge.
 Mr Cole enjoyed his meal and was very much pleased and amused with this little hostess.
 It was very hard work for her, and after Mr Cole had finished she asked him if he would rock her to sleep, which he did."
 (1)

 |Mary Lucinda is on the far right.
 She is pictured here with her 5 living siblings|

 (including her twin brothers) and her parents.

 Mary married William Dallas Greenlee in Meadville, PA on 20 Oct 1866.
 They were second cousins.
-(Their fathers were cousins and there grandfathers were half brothers)
+(Their fathers were cousins and their grandfathers were half brothers)